 - Increased client revenue.

 - A higher customer retention rate.

-As the above information shows inbound marketing is no simple thing.
-It is a complex and rigorous discipline that requires you have expert assistance.
+As the above information shows, inbound marketing is no simple thing.
+It is a complex and rigorous discipline that requires you to have expert assistance.
 But the investment in outside assistance is worth it and more than pays for itself.